 Step by Step Overview:

 Place shredded mozzarella cheese and cream cheese in a microwave-safe bowl, and microwave in 30 second intervals, stirring each time.

 The photo in the left below is after one 30 second interval, and on the right you can see that it doesn’t look like it will come together, but trust me, it will!

 After two or three 30-second microwave intervals, the cheese should be smooth and combined, like this:

-Add blanched almond flour, garlic powder, salt, and nutritional yeast to the dough:
+Add blanched almond flour (and not almond meal, which tends to be more coarse), garlic powder, salt, and nutritional yeast to the dough:

 The garlic powder and nutritional yeast are both optional, but I like to add them for flavor.

 Stir that around, and you’ll see on the photo below on the left, that it will probably become hard to stir at some point.

 That’s when you should pop the dough back into the microwave for another 15-30 seconds, just enough to soften the cheese again (see below on the right):